ouvreboite/api-guidelines/examples/valid/rules2.md

   /mouses/{mice-id}:
     get:
       parameters:
-        - name: mice-id #spectral-should-not-fail-here-✅: path-parameters-must-be-kebab-case
+        - name: mice-id #this should not fail
           in: path
           required: true
           schema: